Gaja — The modern icon of fine Italian wines

 A major influence on Italian wine

-Gaja holds a unique place in the modern history of Italian wine.
-The house helped change the perception of Barbaresco, demonstrated that Italian wines could rival the world’s greatest crus, and encouraged a generation of producers to aim higher without abandoning their identity.
+Gaja occupies a unique place in the modern history of Italian wine.
+The house helped change the way Barbaresco was perceived, demonstrated that Italian wines could stand alongside the greatest international crus, and encouraged a generation of producers to aim higher without renouncing their identity.

-This influence rests on a rare combination: brand strength, viticultural rigour, precision in vinification, attention to detail and the ability to produce wines that speak to collectors, sommeliers and lovers of age-worthy fine wines alike.
+This influence rests on a rare combination: brand power, vineyard exacting standards, precise vinification, attention to detail and the ability to produce wines that speak equally to collectors, sommeliers and lovers of great age-worthy wines.

 Country: Italy